-Join Aaron F. Ross for an in-depth discussion in this video Controlling cell size, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Controlling cell size, part of Learning RealFlow.

 - Probably, the most important property…of a Hybrido domain is the cell size…and that's the scale of individual…voxels or volume elements.…The system is already set up for its optimal cell size…in this case and it's gonna be a size…of about a third of a meter or about a foot…on each side for the size of an individual voxel.…However, I do just wanna take a quick detour…into the cell size attributes so that you…can see them and understand how they work.…